Student Services

 (See description of spiritual life activities.)

-The Career Development Center offers a variety of services to students and alumni.
+The Center for Career and Vocation offers a variety of services to students and alumni.

 Individual career advising, small group workshops, special programs and materials